microsoft/rag-experiment-accelerator/README.md

   -d "The directory holding the configuration files and data.
 Defaults to current working directory" -cf "JSON config filename.
 Defaults to config.json"
   ```

+Alternatively, you can run the above steps (apart from `02_qa_generation.py`) using an Azure ML pipeline.
+To do so, follow [the guide here](./docs/azureml-pipeline.md).

 # Description of configuration elements

 ```json